Clapeysron/Mycraft/README.md

 ### Set XCode working directory

-Set your working directory to project folder in XCode-Product-Scheme-Edit Scheme-Run-Working Directory-Use `{Where Your Place}/Mycraft/Mycraft`
+Set your working directory to project folder in XCode - Product - Scheme - Edit Scheme - Run - Working Directory - Use `{Where Your Place}/Mycraft/Mycraft`

 ### Close shadow mapping if without independent graphics